 "It is quite flattering," Sir Winston replied.
 "But whenever I feel this way I always remember that if, instead of making a political speech, I was being hanged, the crowd would be twice as big."

 Concentrate on your endings and you can't help but give the audience new beginnings in the process.

 About The Author: Stephen D. Boyd, Ph.D., CSP, is a professor of speech communication at Northern Kentucky University in Highland Heights, Kentucky.
 He works with organizations that want to speak and listen more effectively to increase personal and professional performance.
-He can be reached at 800-727-6520 or visit http://sboyd.com for free articles and resources to improve your communication skills.
+He can be reached at //sboyd.com for free articles and resources to improve your communication skills.